Skip to main content

 Run the paper audit

-CiteMe extracts every in-text citation — (Author, Year), Author (Year), and numbered [1] styles — and cross-checks them against your reference list, while each listed reference is verified against real academic databases.
+CiteMe extracts every in-text citation — (Author, Year), Author (Year), and numbered [1] styles — and cross-checks them against your reference list, while each listed reference is verified against active academic indexes.

 3